10 Scenic Running Tracks in Sydney (+ Fun Runs)

-Depending on your fitness level, you can choose to do smaller sections of these routes or add a few more kilometres to get your sweat on.
+Below, we’ve listed our ten favourite scenic running and jogging tracks in Sydney.
+Depending on your fitness level, you can tackle smaller sections or add a few extra kilometres to push yourself.

 The loop around Blackwattle Bay and Rozelle Bay, taking in the Glebe Foreshore and the Anzac Bridge is a popular track for weekend runners.

 The loop is around 5 kilometres long and takes about 30-40 minutes to complete.
-The Anzac Bridge is definitely a challenge as it’s pretty steep, but once you’re halfway and on your way down, you will feel like a million dollars.
+The Anzac Bridge is a challenge as it’s pretty steep, but once you’re halfway and on your way down, you will feel like a million dollars.

 2. Opera House, Botanic Garden and the Domain